-Following a literature screening, 03 out of 28 pubmed indexed experimental studies on L. donovani proteome were considered for the study.
-Two of the studies compared proteomic abundance of promastiogtes with that of amastigotes as Leishmania adapts to the changes in conditions resembling host [49, 50], while the other one compared splenic amastigotes to axenic amastigotes .
-A total of 118 out of 134 proteins that had fold increase of at least 1.5 times or found specifically in amastigotes/splenic amastigotes had 90% or above identity with L. donovani proteins for absolute query cover and with similar functional annotations.
-After cross-matching of this group of proteins to 151 L. donovani secretory proteins found experimentally , 16 proteins were found to have a percent identity and query cover of 96.75±1.1% and 99.44±1.13%, respectively.
-Prediction of classical and non-classical secretion signal sequences with minimum (no more than one) transmembrane helices revealed 01 common and an additional 17 secretory proteins.
+Following a literature screening, three out of 28 pubmed indexed experimental studies on L. donovani proteome were considered for the study.
+Two of the studies compared proteomic abundance of promastigotes with that of amastigotes as Leishmania adapts to the changes in conditions resembling host [57, 58], while the other one compared splenic amastigotes to axenic amastigotes .
+A total of 118 out of 134 proteins, which had relative increase in fold by at least 1.5 times or were reported exclusively in the protein profile of amastigotes and/or splenic amastigotes, were found to have 90% or above identity for absolute query coverage with L. donovani proteins of similar functional annotations.
+After cross-matching of this group of proteins to 151 L. donovani secretory proteins revealed experimentally , 16 proteins were found to have an identity percentage and query coverage of 96.75±1.1% and 99.44±1.13%, respectively.
+Based on the presence of classical or non-classical secretion signal sequences along with minimum (no more than one) transmembrane helices, one common and an additional 17 secretory proteins were included to the pool.
 Among 33 amastigote associated potential secretory proteins, 26 were selected based on their antigenicity probability scores of ≥ 0.5 as predicted by both ANTIGENpro and VaxiJen (Table 1, Additional file 2).

-Multi-epitope subunit L. donovani vaccine: construct and properties
+Multi-epitope subunit L. donovani vaccine: construction and properties

 A total of 79 CTL 9-mer epitopes were initially screened in NetCTL.
-Among them only 9 epitopes from 6 proteins were predicted to be non-self, highly immunogenic and high-to-moderate TAP-transporter binder non B-cell epitopes, and covered theoretically, an average of 66.46±7.88% and a cumulative of 98.57% world population.
+Among them, only nine epitopes from six proteins were predicted to be non-self, highly immunogenic and high-to-moderate TAP-transporter binder non B cell epitopes.
+These epitopes covered theoretically, an average of 66.46±7.88% and a cumulative of 98.57% world population.
 Similarly, HTL 15-mer epitopes were screened to ensure both affinity and coverage.
-14 selected HTL epitopes from 08 proteins were finally predicted to be non-self, highly immunogenic non B-cell epitopes, with a mean theoretical coverage of 96.62±1.35% and a cumulative of 99.52% of world population.
-All the CTL and HTL epitopes except for H2–10 and H2–13 were conserved (100% identical) in L. infantum, whereas, less conservancy was found in representative proteins of L. major (13/23) and L. mexicana (10/23).
-Properties of individual CTL and HTL epitopes are given in Table 2 and 3, respectively.
+Fourteen selected HTL epitopes from eight proteins were finally predicted to be non-self, highly immunogenic non B cell epitopes, with a mean theoretical coverage of 96.62±1.35% and a cumulative of 99.52% of world population.
+All the CTL and HTL epitopes except for H2-10 and H2-13 were conserved (100% identical) in L. infantum, whereas, less conservancy was found in representative proteins of L. major (13/23) and L. mexicana (10/23).
+Properties of individual CTL and HTL epitopes are given in Table 2 and Table 3, respectively.

-The construct of 397 amino acid residues comprised of the 9 CTL and 14 HTL epitopes, with AAY and GPGPG linkers added in the intra-epitopic positions of CTL and HTL epitopes, respectively, and preceded in N-terminal by TLR4 peptide adjuvant, APPHALS, linked by EAAK linker to the vaccine.
+The construct of 397 amino acid residues comprised of the 9 CTL and 14 HTL epitopes, with AAY and GPGPG linkers added in the intra-epitopic positions of CTL and HTL epitopes, respectively.
+It preceded in N-terminal by TLR4 peptide adjuvant, APPHALS, linked by EAAK linker to the vaccine.
 The selected rearranged model had the antigenicity score of 0.8 calculated by ANTIGENpro, and 0.74 (bacteria model) and 0.65 (parasite model) by VaxiJen.
 Furthermore, the construct was found to be non-allergenic for human use.
-All the original CTL and HTL epitopes were consistent in immunogenicity, cleavage and TAP binding properties in the rearranged model, when re-analyzed by the screening tools.
-However, arrangement of the construct resulted in generation of three non-specific CTL epitopes (9-mer) comparable to the potency of target epitopes according to our original prediction method, and three regions (15-mer overlapping) of IL–10 inducing epitopes (Additional file 3: Figure S1).
+When re-analyzed by the screening tools, all the original CTL and HTL epitopes were found consistent with the pre-screening immunogenicity, cleavage and TAP binding properties in the rearranged model.
+On the other hand, the arrangement of the construct resulted in generation of only three regions (15-mer overlapping) of IL-10 inducing epitopes and three non-specific CTL epitopes (9-mer) comparable to the potency of target epitopes (Additional file 3: Figure S1).

 Prediction on IFN-γ induction capacity revealed a total of 117 epitopes (15-mer) with positive scores.
-This prediction was consistent with the C-ImmSim simulation predicted immune response in terms of high IFN-γ production following hypothetical immunization (three doses) in population having frequent and VL susceptible HLA alleles [51–53].
-Since the hypothetical cytokine levels in simulated immune response represent only the outcome of dynamic cellular interactions following antigen priming and for a defined time period , it was thus important to evaluate whether the simulation module can respond dynamically to different constructs.
-Therefore, we simulated immune response of two additional peptide vaccine candidates, which were experimentally found to exhibit varying cytokine response in comparison to soluble leishmania antigen (SLA) (Fig. 2).
-Substantial difference was observed in terms of immunosuppressive IL–10 and TGF-β induction capacity between peptide 1 and peptide 2, however determination of statistical significance was not possible since it is not the purpose of simulation.
-Nevertheless, the outcome can be considered consistent with the general trend of in vitro immune response (compared to SLA) generated by the peptides: peptide 2 being more prominent IL–10 inducer compared to SLA as reported in .
-In terms of cytokine induction potential, simulation outcome of our designed construct, however, conformed more closely to that of peptide 1, which did not produce more IL–10 than SLA did in vitro .
+This prediction was consistent with the C-ImmSim simulated immune response in terms of high IFN-γ production after hypothetical immunization (three doses) in a population characterized by a combination of frequent and VL susceptible HLA alleles [97-99].
+Since the hypothetical cytokine levels in simulated immune response represent only the outcome of algorithmically set dynamic cellular interactions for a defined time period after antigen priming , it was important to evaluate whether the simulation module can respond dynamically to different constructs .
+Therefore, we simulated immune responses of two additional peptide vaccine candidates: peptide 1 (L. infantum derived fusion peptide ) and peptide 2 (L. donovani GP63 derived peptide ), which were experimentally found to exhibit varying cytokine response in comparison to soluble leishmania antigen (SLA).
+Substantial difference was observed in terms of immunosuppressive IL-10 and TGF-β induction capacity between peptide 1 and peptide 2, however, determination of statistical significance was not possible in the simulation module.
+Nevertheless, the outcome can be considered consistent with the general trend of in vitro immune response (compared to SLA), with peptide 2 being more prominent IL-10 inducer compared to SLA as reported in .
+In terms of cytokine induction potential, simulation outcome of our designed construct conformed more closely to that of peptide 1, which did not induce IL-10 level higher than that by SLA in vitro .
+(Fig. 2)

 Tertiary structure of chimera: physiological properties

 Since there was no significant template hit, the choice of 3D model among outputs generated by I-TASSER was based on- 1) cluster size of model replicas, 2) frequency of model in simulation trajectory, and 3) C-score.
-The selected model has the highest C-score of –1.56 which is close to the I-TASSER recommended score (–1.5) for accuracy, and has the highest frequency in the top cluster by size.
-After further refinement of the protein topology (Figure 4), the PROCHECK server returned a G-score of –0.04, which indicates that the backbone and side chain of the model correspond to high-probability stereochemical conformations.
+The selected model has the highest C-score of -1.56 which is close to the I-TASSER recommended score (-1.5) for accuracy, and has the highest frequency in the top cluster by size.
+After further refinement of the protein topology (Fig. 3), the PROCHECK server returned a G-score of -0.04, which indicates that the backbone and side chain of the model correspond to high-probability stereochemical conformations.
 The model scored 1.73 in X-ray resolution scale by MolProbity , with no poor rotamers and bad bonds, negligible all atom steric overlaps (0.5%) and an increase in Ramachandran-favored residue number from 79.2% (unrefined) to 92.4% (refined) with a subsequent decrease in outliers (Additional file 4: Figure S2).
 The vaccine construct has a molecular weight of 42.1 kDa, with a basic nature (isoelectric point: 9.16).
-The score obtained for instability index was 27.26, showing the stable nature of vaccine in vitro.
-The estimated value of aliphatic index was 75.39, indicating thermo-stability.
-The folded structure has a melting temperature of 73.9° C and folding free energy of –17.7 kcal/mol at neutral pH in human.
-Besides, this model was found to have substantial solubility with a score of 0.38 in folded state, in contrast to the unfolded intrinsic score of –3.06, suggesting that hydrophobic residues in this model tend to ideally form the stable core leaving hydrophilic residues much on the solvent accessible surface.
-The half-life of the construct in mammalian reticulocytes was estimated as 4.4 hours in vitro; while 20 and 10 hours in yeast and E. coli in vivo.
+The score obtained for instability index was 27.26, which implied the stable nature of the vaccine in vitro.
+The estimated value of aliphatic index was 75.39 which indicated its thermo-stability.
+The folded structure has a melting temperature of 73.9° C and folding free energy of -17.7 kcal/mol at neutral pH in human.
+Besides, this model was found to have substantial solubility with a score of 0.38 in folded state in contrast to the unfolded intrinsic score of -3.06, which suggests that hydrophobic residues in this model tend to ideally form the stable core leaving hydrophilic residues much on the solvent accessible surface.
+The half-life of the construct in mammalian reticulocytes was estimated as 4.4 hours in vitro; while 20 and 10 hours in yeast and E. coliin vivo.

-In terms of chimera specific B-cell response, Bepipred predicted 06 B-cell epitopes 8–12 residues in length above the threshold, while BCPREDS predicted 11 non-overlapping and linear 20-mer B-cell epitopes with specificity scores > 0.99.
+In terms of chimera specific B cell response, Bepipred predicted six B cell epitopes 8-12 residues in length above the threshold score, while BCPREDS predicted 11 non-overlapping and linear 20-mer B cell epitopes with specificity scores > 0.99.
 Residues in those linear epitopes accounted for 41% residues of the 08 non-overlapping conformational epitopes (Fig. 3, Additional file 5: Table S1).

 This sequence was used to generate in silico cloning model for E. coli (K12) expression.
-After optimization of the codon, the codon adaptive index (CAI) value of the chimera was 0.98, while the GC content was 56.09%.
-Two restriction sites, XhoI and NdeI were added in the 3’ and 5’, respectively, of vaccine coding strand enclosed by 6-histidine residues on both ends (Additional file 6: Figure S3).
+After optimization of the codon, the codon adaptation index (CAI) value of the chimera was 0.98, while the GC content was 56.09%.
+Two restriction sites for XhoI and NdeI enzymes were added in the 3´ and 5, respectively, of vaccine coding strand enclosed by 6-histidine residues at both ends (Additional file 6: Figure S3).